 If it’s been too long since the collection is on your credit report, or if you’ve exhausted all your options looking for ways to get it removed, you’re only left with one option.
 That is to wait until the collection goes away on its own.

-Many debt collections only stay on your credit report for 7 years, so its effect on your credit report will eventually fade.
+Many debt collections only stay on your credit report for 7 years, so their effect on your credit report will eventually fade.